lxsang/ant-http/README.md

 [![Build Status](https://travis-ci.org/lxsang/ant-http.svg?branch=master)](https://travis-ci.org/lxsang/ant-http)

 A lightweight and portable HTTP/HTTPs web server written in  C:
-- New 1.0.0 version: Single thread server with configurable number of thread pool workers, good for scalability
+- New 1.0.0 version: Nonblocking event driven base server with configurable number of thread pool workers, good for scalability
 - Initial goal is for embedded Linux, but can be used as general purpose web server.
 - Support SSL via open SSL, database via Sqlite 3, web socket integrated
 - It is also extensible via its extensions mechanism that allows to extends the server capability.